vikipedia/python-trainings/online_course/source/module1/day1.rst

 Boolean
 -------

-There are boolean types supported in python
+There are boolean types supported in python which has only two possible literal values

   >>> True
   >>> False